ChatTheatre/SkotOS-Doc/Developer/CommandsForDevelopers.md

 MERRY-based verbs seem to hide in a lot of different places in the Tree of WOE and are often specific to individual SkotOS games.
 [Here is a variety of social and non-social verbs](https://github.com/ChatTheatre/SkotOS/tree/master/skoot/data/vault/S7-Neoct) broken down into a typical-ish set of directories.

 If you're trying to hunt down all the Neoct verbs, you can search for /usr/SkotOS/obj/meracha - these verbs are clones of that object, which is how they get registered to be used by actual users typing into a TextIF socket.
 MerAcHa is short for "MERRY Action Handler."

+## Experimental Commands

+A nice thing about MerAcHa is that commands can be put in whatever directory you like.
+An ugly thing about MerAcHa is that commands can be put in whatever directory you like...

+A common way to keep people from stumbling across experimental commands while a Story Builder was working on them was to prefix with a "z" - the +zwoe command could be an unfinished modification to +woe, for instance, or +zpawn could be an unfinished modification to +spawn.

+To put it another way: if a command has a weird name, especially starting with z, keep in mind that it may not work, and may never have worked.
+It may be one-off or half-done or experimental.